-School leaders will want to familiarize themselves with the logo at right.
-"MHSAA headlines" will signify important health-related matters, such as the Association's online concussion reporting form to be deployed this fall.
+School leaders will want to familiarize themselves with the logo at left.
+"MHSAA headlines" will signify important health-related matters, such as the Association's online concussion reporting form.

 The online form will require the following information related to concussion occurences.